asutosh2203/candy-crush-react/README.md

 ## How to Run

-Clone the repository into into device,`cd` into the root directory and run `npm i`.
+Clone the repository into into device and `cd` into the root directory.

+Then run `npm i` to install all the required dependencies.

-After that run `npm start` to start the server on your local machine.
+After that run `npm start` to start the development server on your local machine.

-Go to https://localhost:3000 on your browser to view the project.
+Go to http://localhost:3000 on your browser to view the project.